system-transparency/stfe/doc/api.md

 This is a work-in-progress document that may be moved or modified.

 ## Overview
-The log implements an HTTP(S) API:
+Logs implement an HTTP(S) API for accepting requests and sending responses.

 - Input data in requests and output data in responses are expressed as ASCII-encoded key/value pairs.
-- Requests with input data use POST to send the data to the log.
+- Requests with input data use HTTP POST to send the data to a log.
 - Binary data is hex-encoded before being transmitted.

 The motivation for using a text based key/value format for request and